PatrykkM/Collective/README.md

-# Hello
+# Hello 👋

-Welcome to Collective, an innovative e-commerce platform designed to redefine online shopping.
+Welcome to Collective, an innovative e-commerce platform designed to redefine online shopping with its groundbreaking design and user experience

 # Highlights